-Mr. Krueger explained that from the Johnson and Johnson settlement, costs of approximately \$7 to \$10 million will first be deducted.
-Then the money would be allocated to each signatory to and pursuant to the terms of the One Nevada agreement.
-Then attorney fees (not costs) would be deducted from each signatories allocated amount.
-The fees being deducted from the first payment of the Johnson and Johnson settlement would include fees of approximately \$5 million that were deferred and not taken out of the McKinsey payment, so that as much of these funds as possible could go into the FRN so that the DHHS has seed money to start addressing the problem as early as possible, as well as approximately \$3.4 million from the Johnson and Johnson first payment would be deducted.
-However, for the distributors' payment, there are no costs being deducted, but there will be fees deducted for approximately \$824,000 for the first payment and approximately \$866,000 for the second payment.
-The total initial estimated deposits to the FRN by approximately July 2022 would be \$44,772,121.14 with slight adjustments to get to a final amount by the end of July 2022.
+Mr. Krueger explained that attorney fees of \$5 million will not be taken out from the first McKinsey payment, so that as much of these funds as possible can go toward addressing the problem as early as possible.
+Those fees will be incorporated in the second payment.
+Then there will be costs between \$7 million and \$10 million on the first Johnson and Johnson payment.
+For the distributors' payment, there are no costs coming out, but there are still fees for approximately \$3.5 million for the first payment, and approximately \$3.7 million for the second payment.
+The total initial estimated deposit to the FRN in July 2022 would be \$44,772,121.14 with slight adjustments up at the end of June.

 Vice Chair Tolles thanked Mr. Krueger and reviewed some of the figures for clarification.
-Mr. Krueger reviewed figures at the top (upper chart) of slide #14 (#21 in full slide deck), reiterating estimated costs to move the litigation forward, the total allocated amounts, attorney fees that come out of that, then estimated allocations.
-He also reviewed the middle (lower chart) of the spreadsheet, and reiterated there are no hard costs that will be deducted from these payments, but there are fees to be deducted.
-Mr. Krueger then directed attention to the bottom of the chart and indicated the total amount of recovery for the Johnson and Johnson and Distributors' settlements is \$285,188,201.67.
-The chart demonstrates when payments are expected and the amount that should be made.
+Mr. Krueger reviewed figures at the top of slide #14 (#21 in full slide deck), reiterating set-costs to move the litigation forward, the total allocated amounts, then attorney fees that come out of that, then estimated additional allocations.
+In the second part of the spreadsheet, there are no hard costs, but there are fees.
+The total amount on the bottom is \$285,188,201.67.
+You can see when payments are expected and the amount that should be made.

 Vice Chair Tolles had additional questions about where all the funds are going.
-Mr. Krueger clarified that slide #14 (#21 in full slide deck) shows total monies coming in for the settlements, whereas they also need to look at allocations under the One Nevada agreement to determine the allocations to all the signatories to the agreement.
-Mr. Krueger then directed Vice Chair Tolles to slide #16 (#23 in full slide deck) of the agreement to see those amounts that have been allocated from the settlements to the State.
-Mr. Krueger also explained that it is important for the counties, the cities, and the state to all work together to the maximum the amount of recovery that could be realized from the settlements were structured so that to get the maximum amount under the settlements, all the counties and litigating cities would need to agree to the settlements and if they did not, the settlements recovery would be less for these settlements.
-The allocation agreement allocates the recoveries between the signatories.
+Mr. Krueger clarified that slide #14 (#21 in full slide deck) shows total monies coming in, whereas they also need to look at allocations under the One Nevada agreement, with allocations to all the counties, in addition to the state.
+They needed the counties, the cities, and the state to all work together to agree to the settlement.
+The cities and counties were tiered in to determine the maximum amount of dollars; without those cities and counties, the dollar amount would have gone down.
+The One Nevada agreement allowed them to get the maximum settlement.
+The allocation agreement then allocates that money further.

-Regarding the costs, Chair Ford compared the litigation process to going to the Interim Finance Committee of the legislature to ask for funds necessary to complete the work to get the settlement.
+Chair Ford compared this process to going to the Interim Finance Committee of the legislature to ask for funds necessary to complete the work to get the settlement.
 He said they have to spend money to make money, as far as the \$10 million in costs go, which the state would have had to pay for, irrespective of outside counsel.